Integrate with Oracle Identity Governance

 • Click Next.

-6. On the Configure step of the workflow, enter the configuration details required to allow Oracle Access Governance to connect to the required Oracle Identity Governance instance.
+7. On the Integration settings step of the workflow, enter the configuration details required to allow Oracle Access Governance to connect to the required Oracle Identity Governance instance.

 • In the What is the JDBC URL of your OIG database server? field, enter the JDBC URL for the OIG database you want to connect with.